xhy279/bag_filter/README.md

-## For filtering planning debug logs in ROS1 bag
+## For filtering debug logs in ROS1 bag

 ### Install
 ```shell